tobyhodges/probable-enigma/episodes/02-being-fair.md

 > ## Copyright and data (extra details)
 >
 > Software code (the text) automatically gets the default
-> copyright protection
+> copyright protection by law,
 > which prevents others from copying or modifying it.
-> Only by adding the explicit license you can permit re-use by others.
+> By adding an explicit license, you can declare that you permit re-use by others.
+By removing the need for others to contact you to ask your permission, you not only save everybody time but you also remove a barrier to equality and diversity, since all potential users can see the dataset is available for them (rather than having a situation where unequal social capital and bias, real or perceived, could hamper access).
 >
 > Data, being factual, cannot be copyrighted. **So why, do we need a license?**
 >
 > While the data itself cannot be copyrighted,
-> the way how it is presented can be.
-The extend to which it is protected needs ultimately
+> the way it is presented can be.
+The extent to which it is protected needs ultimately
 > to be settled by the court.
 >
-> The "good actors" will restrain from using your data to avoid "court" risks.
+> The "good actors" will refrain from using your data to avoid "court" risks.
-> The "bad actors" will either ignore the risk or can afford the lawyers
+> But the "bad actors" will either ignore the risk or can afford the lawyers'
 > fees.
 >
 {: .callout}